mnot/I-D/safe-hint/draft.md

 Simply put, it is a statement by (or on behalf of) the end user to the effect "If your site has a 'safe' setting, this user is hereby opting into that, according to your definition of the term."

+The mechanism described in this document does not have IETF consensus and is not a standard.
+It is a widely deployed approach that has turned out to be useful, and is presented here so that server and browser implementations can have a common understanding of how it operates.

+This mechanism was presented for publication as an IETF Proposed Standard, but was not approved for publication by the IESG despite having IETF consensus at that time.
+Concerns raised by the IESG included the vagueness of the meaning of "safe", the ability of a proxy to insert the hint outside of a user's control, and the fact that there is no way to know whether the hint was or was not applied to the response returned by the server.
+While the current text is clear about these issues, they remain as factors that block the IESG's approval of this mechanism as an IETF Proposed Standard.

 ## Notational Conventions